MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/c/enumerations.md

 ## mip_cc_consent

-nA user's response when consent is requested to connect to an unrecognized service endpoint
+A user's response when consent is requested to connect to an unrecognized service endpoint

 | Field | Description |
 |---|---|